deltawave-tech/pcp/DOCUMENTATION.md

 Planetary Compute Protocol (PCP) is a distributed tensor computation framework written in Zig.
 It provides a foundation for building and training neural networks with proper memory management and automatic differentiation.
 PCP is designed for performance and memory safety, making it suitable for both research and production environments.

 Key features:
-- Pure Zig implementation with no external dependencies
+- Pure Zig implementation with minimal external dependencies
 - Reference-counted tensor management
-- Automatic differentiation with computational graphs
+- Automatic differentiation with compile-time plans
 - Compile-time operation planning and validation
-- Support for CPU computations (with Metal/GPU support in development)
+- Support for CPU and Metal backend computations
 - Memory-safe tensor operations with proper cleanup

 ## Architecture Overview